When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ2: What are the potential applications of LLMs in cybersecurity?

-The prevailing idea is to detect vulnerabilities in specific programs, but there has also been research into inferring the lists of the affected library from the vulnerability with the help of LLM.
-Tianyu C \textit{et al.} concluded that many vulnerability reports in the NVD do not list the affected libraries, or list incomplete or incorrect library names, increasing the risk of third-party library vulnerabilities.
-They proposed a method named VulLibGen \cite{chen2023vullibgen}, aiming to detect vulnerabilities in third-party libraries.
-VulLibGen takes only the vulnerability descriptions as input and uses a priori knowledge of LLMs to generate a list of affected library names for a given vulnerability.
+In addition to detecting vulnerabilities in specific programs, recent studies have attempted to use LLMs to infer lists of affected libraries from vulnerability reports. \cite{chen2023vullibgen} observes that many vulnerability reports in the national vulnerability database (NVD) either omitted affected libraries or provided incomplete or incorrect library names, increasing the risk of third-party library vulnerabilities.
+To address this problem, they propose VulLibGen, a method designed to detect vulnerabilities in third-party libraries.
+VulLibGen takes only vulnerability descriptions as input and uses the inherent knowledge of LLMs to generate a list of library names that may be affected by the reported vulnerabilities.

-With a different focus from the previous researches, Peiyu L \textit{et al.} \cite{liu2023chatgpt} proposed a method about applying ChatGPT's to vulnerability management, assessing its capabilities in predicting security bugs, evaluating severity, repairing vulnerabilities, and verifying patch correctness using a large dataset.
-The study reveals that while ChatGPT can assist in identifying and mitigating software security threats, improvements are needed for tasks like vulnerability prioritization and patch validation.
+\cite{liu2023chatgpt} explores the application of ChatGPT for vulnerability management.
+They evaluate ChatGPT's capabilities in predicting security bugs, evaluating severity, repairing vulnerabilities, and verifying patch correctness.
+The results reveal that while ChatGPT can assist in identifying and mitigating software security threats, it needs enhancements to perform more nuanced tasks, such as vulnerability prioritization and patch validation.

-\textbf{Dataset Preparation} In addition to the methods used to re-train or fine-tune the models, the construction of dataset is also an essential aspects.
+\textbf{Construction of vulnerability detection datasets.} In addition to the methods of retraining or fine-tuning the models, the construction of the dataset is also important for vulnerability detection.